twirle/audiolibrary/README.md

 ### Work in Progress

-- **Artist Pages:** Clicking on an album name takes you to a dedicated album page.
-- **Side Navigation Panel:** Side navigation panel to organise navigation.
-- **Sliding Metadata Panel:** Seamlessly pop up metadata from the right and hides after.
-(No clicking of 'Properties' and waiting 5s to load (cough itunes))
+- **sliding metadata panel:** seamlessly pop in metadata from the right and hides after
-- **Playlists:** Drag and drop selected tracks in to playlist boxes
+- **playlists:** Drag and drop selected tracks in to playlist boxes
-- **Visuals:** Implement Material Design library
-- **Database:** Currently using cache to hold data for now, will require directory scan on each startup
+- **overall searchbar:** somewhere on top left or top
+  - **spotlight search:** powertoys/macbook spotlight search, alt+space or alt+k or something